BUSTR: Descriptor-Aware Vision-Language Learning for Breast Ultrasound Report Generation: Experiments

 \subsubsection{NLG metrics.}

-To measure the similarity between generated reports and ground truth reports, we use BLEU-1 to BLEU-4~\cite{papineni2002bleu}, ROUGE-L~\cite{lin2004rouge}, METEOR~\cite{banerjee2005meteor}, and CIDEr~\cite{vedantam2015cider}.
-These metrics capture n-gram overlap, longest common subsequences, semantic coverage, and consensus-based similarity.
+To measure similarity between the generated reports and the descriptor-derived reports, we use BLEU-1 through BLEU-4~\cite{papineni2002bleu}, ROUGE-L~\cite{lin2004rouge}, METEOR~\cite{banerjee2005meteor}, and CIDEr~\cite{vedantam2015cider}.
+These metrics assess complementary aspects of lexical overlap and report-level similarity, including n-gram correspondence, longest common subsequences, and consensus-based agreement.